Breathing can be done through your mouth or your nose

 Alternating Mouth and Nose breathing

-Breathing in through the nose and exhaling through the mouth or any combination thereof uses mental and muscle activity.
-It takes effort and a certain level of control to constantly change the flow of the air, and thus uses up Life-force, keeping you below the Breathing Threshold.
+Breathing in through the nose and exhaling through the mouth or any combination thereof can only be done by mentally controlling your Life-force.
+It takes effort and a certain level of muscle engagement to constantly change the flow of the air, and thus uses up Life-force, keeping you below the Breathing Threshold.

 Unobstructed Natural Breathing is always done through the mouth.